 Docs can be linked together or tagged, and these are two of Scrintal’s most important features.
 Our minds work similarly, forming connections between ideas and using these connections to create a knowledge base that not only consists of information, but also a network that inspires innovation and enables problem-solving.
 Creating a visual representation of this network, whether hierarchical or more flexible, is more efficient than holding it in your mind, where only one connection can be considered at a time and new ideas may be lost or forgotten.

-Embedding media is more difficult to learn in Roam, and there are many tools that exist on both platforms but are easier to use in Scrintal.
-For example, columns in Scrintal and kanban boards in Roam function like Trello boards, with tasks that can be moved along to indicate stages of completion; but in Roam, the user needs to type a bullet-pointed list with many indents to populate the kanban board with tasks, while in Scrintal you can use Blocks to create Kanban boards and add new docs within it with a click (and you can move it around your board or desk as needed so you have room to work on other things).
+Embedding media is more difficult to learn in Roam Research, and there are many tools that exist on both platforms but are easier to use in Scrintal.
+For example, columns in Scrintal and kanban boards in Roam Research function like Trello boards, with tasks that can be moved along to indicate stages of completion; but in Roam Research, the user needs to type a bullet-pointed list with many indents to populate the kanban board with tasks, while in Scrintal you can use Blocks to create Kanban boards and add new docs within it with a click (and you can move it around your board or desk as needed so you have room to work on other things).

 Scrintal Cons

-For example, the ability to annotate PDFs is a hugely important feature for research and note-taking purposes, and this functionality is not yet available in Scrintal (or Roam).
-Within Scrintal, you can collaborate directly on boards or on a single doc, but content in Roam may be more suitable for simple copy-and-paste publishing.
-Collaboration tools on Roam in many cases rely on integration with other apps.
+For example, the ability to annotate PDFs is a hugely important feature for research and note-taking purposes, and this functionality is not yet available in Scrintal (or Roam Research).
+Within Scrintal, you can collaborate directly on boards or on a single doc, but content in Roam Research may be more suitable for simple copy-and-paste publishing.
+Collaboration tools on Roam Research in many cases rely on integration with other apps.
 Integrations with a wide range of other apps like calendars, meeting platforms, and others that are used by knowledge workers on a daily basis are still being developed for Scrintal.
-A mobile app is in the works in order to provide a competitive experience with other note-taking apps and be a more commensurate alternative to Roam.
+A mobile app is in the works in order to provide a competitive experience with other note-taking apps and be a more commensurate alternative to Roam Research.

 Scrintal Pros